 Lowers Risk of Death

 This is the sort of thing people would pay millions for.
 And yet, many of the above points and studies demonstrate that it’s accessible to all of us for the cost of maybe a few drops of petrol, fewer hours on Facebook, and a half-time granola bar or two.
 Not bad, in terms of value for money.
-Cumulatively, the potential health and quality of life benefits the outdoors offer amount to something big pharma would be terming a ‘miracle drug’ if discovered or created in one of their labs.
+Cumulatively, the potential health and quality of life benefits the outdoors has to offer amount to something big pharma would be terming a ‘miracle drug’ if discovered or created in one of their labs.

 The Productivity Benefits of Outdoors Activities